lisawelde/HTML-CSS-Final-Exam/README.md

 # Modernize-Webpage-using-HTML-CSS

-This was my final exam recreating a web page image using only HTML and CSS, taken after my first week learning Web Fundamentals at Coding Dojo's software development program.
+This was my final exam re-creating a webpage using only HTML and CSS, taken after my first week learning Web Fundamentals at Coding Dojo's software development program.
 I was awarded top exam score.